marq24/emacberry.com/_docs/1000-intro.md

 using the Share Path functionality, the complete path (date, location) will be transferred via the internet to emacberry.com server and will be made available to the PUBLIC.
 Everyone that know the provided share URL (which contains no encryption or key) can see this location data over the internet.
-When you share a path, there will be no connection between you (the user) or the device used for the upload - so the upload does oot contain any additional personalized data.
+When you share a path, there will be no connection between you (the user) or the device used for the upload - so the upload does not contain any additional personalized data.
 When using this functionality, the emacberry.com privacy policy applies.

 [https://www.emacberry.com/pp/pp1.html](https://www.emacberry.com/pp/pp1.html)